KajoRudzinski/western/README.md

 # western
 Piece of prose for pleasure.
-Not even remotely relatad to IT :)
+Not even remotely related to IT :)